-I. 12 RISK
+I.12 RISK

 The balloon and other property of a competitor shall be at the risk of the competitor at all times.

-By entering an Event a competitor agrees to waive all claim for injury to himself or loss or damage to his property.
+By entering an Event a competitor agrees to waive all claims for injury to himself or loss or damage to his property.
+(This clause may be omitted if it would invalidate insurance.)

-I. 13 INSURANCE
+I.13 INSURANCE

-Each balloon shall be insured against all claims by third parties to a minimum as specified in the EU directives.
+Each balloon shall be insured against all claims by third parties to a minimum of specified in the EU directives.